 Routine maintenance can prevent truck tire blowouts that lead to dangerous truck accidents.
 Unfortunately, blowout-related accidents happen with alarming regularity because truckers, trucking companies, and tire manufacturers cut corners on safety.
-If you have suffered injuries in a Louisville-area truck accident caused by a tire blowout, contact David Bryant Law as soon as possible for a free case consultation.

 Prevalence of Truck Tire Blowouts in Commercial Vehicles